linz/topo-imagery/README.md

 GitHub Actions automatically handles publishing a container to the GitHub Package Registry (`ghcr`) and in a private AWS Elastic Container Registry (ECR).

-A new container is published everytime a change is [merged to the `master` branch](https://github.com/linz/topo-imagery/blob/master/.github/workflows/containers.yml).
+A new container is published every time a change is [merged to the `master` branch](https://github.com/linz/topo-imagery/blob/master/.github/workflows/containers.yml).
 This container will be tagged with the following:

 - `latest`
 - `github` version (example: `v1.1.0-2-ga1154e8`)